market report header.jpg

 EGGS

 Market levels are flat on medium and large sizes.
-National weekly reports show shell egg inventory down 5.7% and breaking stock inventory down 7.6% over last week.
+National weekly reports show shell egg inventory up 1.3% and breaking stock inventory up 4.0% over last week.

 FLUID MILK